drewray80/microbits/AutomaticHeadlights/microbit_automatic_headlights_lesson.md

 I have them code with me as we trouble shoot getting the code correct to call the function.
 I get them to the point that one of their RVR lights has changed color.
+I stop coding with them when we get to point that we have code like the headlight_starter.py

 After that, I point out the Light Level section in the References of the editor and the read_light_level function.
 Then I let them work with a partner to figure out how to get the RVR to have automatic head lights.